xometry/volume-limiting-controller/README.md

 This project is a workaround for a missing feature in kubernetes on AWS.
 If you have been having problems with EBS volumes stuck in the "attaching" state forever, or had nodes where pods never initialize properly because they are out of network interfaces (even though they aren't), this may be of help to you!

-A typical modern AWS instance uses Amazon Nitro for all external I/O. There is a [limit of 28 (or so) Nitro "attachments" per instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/volume_limits.html), no matter the instance size.
+A typical modern AWS instance uses [Nitro](https://aws.amazon.com/ec2/nitro/) for all external I/O. There is a limit of 28 (or so[1](#user-content-nitro-limit-footnote))
+[Nitro "attachments" per instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/volume_limits.html), no matter the instance size.
 But Kubernetes does not take this limit into account directly.
 Kubernetes assumes that it can mount up to 25 EBS volumes per host for these instances.

 This hardcoded limit is too high, because a Nito attachment includes all network interfaces and disks, including local SSDs.
 So for example,